 The fully equipped centre is comfortably furnished throughout to provide a relaxing setting for absorbing knowledge and exchanging ideas.
-The rooms have been named after historical figures whose geographical association links our three hospice sites in Canterbury, Ashford and Thanet: Charles Dickens, Geoffrey Chaucer and William Harvey.
+Each of our meeting rooms has been named after a historical figure whose geographical association links our three hospice sites in Canterbury, Ashford and Thanet: Charles Dickens, Geoffrey Chaucer and William Harvey.

 The Ann Robertson Centre’s facilities are fully compliant with the regulations of the Equality Act 2010 including easy access around the building for wheelchairs and a lift to the first floor.